Pushan2005/sappot/README.md

+# Important Note

+If you're looking at this project after the free instance has spun down, you can still view a preview of how this project looks and works in production compiled in the [`DEMO.md`](./DEMO.md) file.
+(Click the file name)

 # Technical Issue Helpdesk System

 This project is a technical issue helpdesk system developed for the "Agile and DevOps" course.
 Built with [Next.js](https://nextjs.org), it provides a secure platform for managing technical support tickets with robust authentication and role-based access control.